cpainterwakefield/practical_db_textbook/_sources/PART1_SQL/09-grouping-and-aggregation/grouping-and-aggregation.rst

     :language: sql
     :dburl: /_static/textbook.sqlite3

-    Write a query to get the difference between the maximum and minimum price of a book for each possible book condition:
+    Write a query to get the difference between the maximum and minimum price of a book for each possible book condition.
     ~~~~

 .. reveal:: grouping_self_test_challenge_1_hint